Explore the Richness of the Bible with Your Friends and Family

 With a small group, it’s tempting to see what works for others.
-We recommend you start with a plan and adjust as necessary, otherwise you can get stuck never picking a time.
-Be sure to give yourself time to arrive early.
+We recommend you start with a plan and adjust as necessary, otherwise you can get stuck waiting and never get around to starting.
+Be sure to give yourself time to prepare.
 Even with minimal preparation, being the first there will boost your calm and improve your presentation.

 Choose a Location